anapsix/zabbix-haproxy/README.md

 ## (user level permissions are required, admin level will work as well, though not necessary)
 global
   stats socket /run/haproxy/info.sock  mode 666 level user

 ```

+>**MAKE SURE TO HAVE APPROPRIATE PERMISSIONS ON HAPROXY SOCKET**
+You can specify with what permissions a stats socker file will be created in `haproxy.cnf`.
+When using non-admin socket for stats, it's _mostly_ safe to allow very loose permissions (0666).
+You can even use something more restrictive like 0660, as long as you add Zabbix Agent's running user (usually "zabbix") to the HAProxy group (usually "haproxy").
+This way you don't have to prepend `socat` with `sudo` in `userparameter_haproxy.conf` to make sure Zabbix Agent can access the socket.
+And you don't have to create `/etc/sudoers/` entry for Zabbix.
+And don't need to remember to make it restrictive, avoiding all implication of misconfiguring use of SUDO.
+The symptom of permissions problem on the socket is the following error from Zabbix Agent:
+`Received value [] is not suitable for value type [Numeric (unsigned)] and data type [Decimal]`

 * Verify on server with HAProxy installed:
 ```
 anapsix@lb1:~$ sudo zabbix_agentd -t haproxy.list.discovery[FRONTEND]